Aymen-Tirchi/fos-scraper/README.md

 # Web Scraper

-This project is a web scraper built using Python and Selenium.
+This project is a web scraper built using Python.
 It scrapes data from a specific website and performs automated tasks.

 ## Prerequisites

-- Python 3.x
+- Python 3.7
 - Docker (optional)

 ## Installation